 Most of us spend decades working and dreaming of a day when we can retire.
 But when we finally arrive at our post-work destination, it’s not unusual to find ourselves in a world of surprises.

 Knowing what to expect in advance can help you prepare for — and adjust to — life in your golden years.
-Following are some key things no one tells you about before you retire.
+The following are some key things no one tells you about before you retire.

 Housing will remain your biggest expense

-Retirees in four separate age cohorts all said they spent more money on maintaining a home than anything else, according to a survey by the Employee Benefit Research Institute.
+Retirees in four separate age cohorts all said they spent more money on housing than anything else, according to research from the Employee Benefit Research Institute.

-Some of this cost pain may be self-inflicted.
-Merrill Lynch and Age Wave surveyed 3,000 retirees and found that 30 percent of those who moved during retirement purchased a larger — and presumably, more expensive — home than their previous digs.
+Some of this spending pain may be self-inflicted.
+A Merrill Lynch Retirement Study in partnership with Age Wave surveyed 3,000 retirees and found that 30% of those who moved during retirement purchased a larger — and presumably, more expensive — home than their previous digs.

 Work will not end — it will simply change

 You will probably work in retirement — and not just because you have to.
-More than 70 percent of people say they want to work during retirement, according to the findings of “Work in Retirement: Myths and Motivations,” a joint study by Merrill Lynch and Age Wave.
+More than 70% of people say they want to work during retirement, according to the findings of “Work in Retirement: Myths and Motivations,” another joint study by Merrill Lynch and Age Wave.

 As you age, chances are good that the nature of work will change, though.
 The study found that 3 in 5 retirees plan to launch a new line of work that differs from what they have done in the past.
 Working retirees also are three times more likely than pre-retirees to own their own business.